isitsamgallon/Ashen-Campaign/content/Session Notes/Season 3 - The Worst Diplomates/Session 17.md

+---
+Summary: After helping Obeus escape, we leave the town as quickly as possible.
+When camping for the night we learn that the Ethertwist Haunter has been following them through Ehobel.
+Part:
+  - Part 3
+type: session
+sessionNum: "17"
+---

 # Session Summery
 The party, after reuniting outside the palace, decides to leave the city of Ishnmel to avoid being implicated in Obeus Yelris's disappearance.
 During their escape, Mordecai Reverance reassures Obeus, who is delighted to have made friends for the first time.
 She offers them a cursed amulet, but Chenris Tallfellow confirms that the curse has been lifted.
 They set up camp outside the city walls, and during their watches, they uncover troubling news: the Emperor is missing, local lords are gaining power, and The Ethertwist Haunter is monitoring them.
 They decide to keep moving toward [[Caalona]], only to be ambushed by [[Elven Cannibals]], who mysteriously revive after being killed.
 Chenris uses magic to command the [[Elven Cannibals]] to flee, allowing the group to make a hasty escape.